cianshannon/Adidas-Sales-Performance-Analysis-Using-SQL/README.md

 );
 ```

-Created a sequence `sales_id_seq` in order to import the data from the CSV file after creating a new column 'SalesID' to include a 'PRIMARY KEY'.
+I created a sequence `sales_id_seq` in order to import the data from the CSV file after creating a new column 'SalesID' to include a 'PRIMARY KEY'.

+## Data Engineering for Visualisations

+- Converted `InvoiceDate` to datetime to facilitate time-based aggregation.
+- Aggregated total sales over time by month.
+- Calculated total sales by product category.
+- Aggregated total sales by region.
+- Different types of plots are used such as line chart, pie chart, and bar chart.

 ## How to Use